Today over the loudspeaker at work came two words that will freeze the bowels of any 21st century business:

 Our instructions were to turn our computers off and don’t turn them back on until further notice.
-The fear was that turning them back on could potentially cause an epidemic similar only to a major case of Ebola.
-Widespread panic!
+The fear was that turning them back on could potentially cause an Widespread panic!
 We had been infected by some mutant ninja virus.
 The firewalls fell and we were suddenly held hostage by failed technology.

 Everything I do in my job, I do on the computer.
 My hands were literally tied.
 There were no records to refer to, no charts, no graphs, only a blank screen.
 I sat at my desk completely dumbfounded, with no clue how to proceed without my computer.
 Fortunately I was not sailing in this sinking boat alone.
 Everyone in our office mirrored my look of confusion.